omnivector-solutions/charm-centos7/README.md

   <p align="center">
    A rudimentary charm that deploys centos7 and nothing else.
-   Primarily used for testing and development centos7 juju workloads.
     <br />
     <a href="https://github.com/omnivector-solutions/charm-centos7"><strong>Explore the docs »</strong></a>
     <br />